 The 20-year-old arrived for a fee of €27.5 million but only started 6 games for the Blues during his maiden Premier League campaign.
-A lot of fans were quick to write him off after a slow start, but plenty were calling for him to be given another run in the side towards the end of the season after some abysmal performances from the team post-lockdown.
+A lot of fans were quick to write him off after a slow start, you can look at his odds to score for Everton using the Ladbrokes promo code, and plenty were calling for him to be given another run in the side towards the end of the season after some abysmal performances from the team post-lockdown.

 Those supporters, myself included, got our wish on the last day and he duly delivered, scoring once from close range.
 He could and should have had more, despite another awful performance from the team in a 3-1 loss to Bournemouth.

 It’s fair to say not many players have had more of a rollercoaster first season in England than Kean, it took him 22 games to get off the mark for Everton, when he scored in a 2-2 home draw with Newcastle.
 Who can forget the time he was subbed off 19 minutes after coming on against Manchester United too?